 For the evaluation of its Market Risk, Athora makes use of the EIOPA Standard Formula, as ruled by the Solvency II Directive, complemented by additional measurement techniques deemed appropriate and proportionate.
-More in detail, Athora Belgium is exposed to equity risk, interest rate risk, currency risk, property risk, spread risk and, with very low materiality, concentration risk.
+More in detail, Athora Belgium is exposed to equity risk, interest rate risk, currency risk, property risk, spread risk and concentration risk.
 The current allocation to the above-mentioned risks by Athora Belgium's is deemed appropriate.
 The asset allocation is mainly oriented towards fixed income instruments such as government, corporate bonds, private loans and residential mortgage.
 This is explained by the high level of predictability of cash flows coming from corporate bonds and government bonds and the higher return on the private loans and mortgage loans.
-As a result, the risks related to fixed income assets are more prominent than those linked to other asset classes.
+In accordance to its strategy, Athora Belgium also invests in private equity which show lower volatility than public equities.